eman-cickusic/heatshield-labs/README.md

 - `HEATSHIELD_API` env var lets the UI target remote APIs without editing code.
 - Scenario simulator inside each plan card.
 Adjust hydration cadence, shift outdoor blocks, and add supports to see an immediate diff against the baseline plan.
 - Judge dashboard page aggregates provenance (ERA5/OpenAQ source, planner status, AI assistants) and provides a pipeline timeline for quick demos.
+- Slack/SMS automation buttons piggyback on `/automation/send`, so once you drop in a webhook you can push comms kits directly into Slack or Twilio.
+- Multi-day policy simulator runs a 3–5 day demo outlook and charts peak WBGT vs orange/red hours for quick rehearsal.

 ## Endpoints